The Altered States (1980), director Ken Russell,is a thought-provoking spiritual movie.

 His research proceeds slowly but steadily.
 At first, he experiments on “normal” people, then on people with schizophrenia because they are closer to a higher realm, and finally – on himself.

 He is committed to his intentions and invests lots of time and energy into his research, risking his health and even life.

 On his path, Eddie has several transcendental experiences and revolutionary discoveries.
 Above all, he gets what he wants – scientific proof that a transformation of consciousness leads to the change of matter*!

-Eddie’s wife is a scientist too, but she has a lower consciousness than Eddie does and can’t understand his spiritual search.
+Eddie’s wife is a scientist, but she has a lower consciousness than Eddie and can’t understand his spiritual quest.

 Unfortunately, the end of the story is disappointing.